Workday/warp-core/README.md

 ./gradlew resolveAndLockAll --write-locks
 ```

-Note that you may need to run this task for other scala versions besides the base version
+Note that you may need to run this task for other scala versions besides the project default scala version

-`./gradlew resolveAnLockAll --write-locks -PallScalaVersions`
+`./gradlew resolveAndLockAll --write-locks -PallScalaVersions`

 Also note that this locks all configurations in one single build execution.
 If you have updated `versionInfo.gradle`, you probably need to recreate the lock files as well.
 If any configuration needs to be excluded/filtered, you can do so in the `resolveAndLockAll` step.
 Please see https://docs.gradle.org/6.2.1/userguide/dependency_locking.html#generating_and_updating_dependency_locks for more detailed usage.